vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-saas.md

-# Tanzu for Kubernetes Operations SaaS Integration
+# VMware Tanzu for Kubernetes Operations SaaS Integration

 The SaaS products in the VMware Tanzu portfolio are critical components for securing your IT infrastructure.
 VMware Tanzu Mission Control provides a centralized control plane for Kubernetes, and Tanzu Service Mesh provides a global control plane for service mesh networks.
 VMware Tanzu Observability by Wavefront offers observability and analytics for multi-cloud Kubernetes environments.